big-unibo/llm4dfm-develop/README.md

 ### Automatic metrics

 First of all, execution privileges must be granted by means of `chmod 700 ./resources/automatic_metrics.sh`.

+**It is noticeable to say that exercise number has to be extracted from exercises' names.
+Depending on exercises name convention in directory where to iterate, it's provided inside script a default function collecting first numeric occurrence, but also a commented one enabling last occurrence in file names**

 After activating [venv](#Venv) from `llm4dfm` root directory via `source .venv/bin/activate`, a task triggered by `poetry poe automatic_metrics` run the program with the following configurations: